-If other treatments fail in helping to align your crooked jaw, then you can go for surgery.
-However, according to the National Institute of Dental and Craniofacial research, patients should first seek non-surgical treatments before opting for surgery.
+If other treatments fail in helping to align your crooked jaw, you can go for surgery.
+However, according to the National Institute of Dental and Craniofacial research(3), patients should seek non-surgical treatments before opting for surgery.
 This is mainly because more studies are still needed on the safety and effectiveness of most surgical procedures for jaw joints.
 Also, once it’s done, it cannot be reversed.
-So, make sure to seek a second or more opinions before undergoing jaw surgery.
+So, seek second or more opinions before undergoing jaw surgery.

 This treatment is recommended for people with an upper jaw deformity.
 It corrects a significantly receded upper jawbone, crossbite or when you have too many or too few teeth showing.
 It is also used to adjust an open bite.

-This is suitable for patients with the receded mandible or other mandible position abnormalities It fixes a receded lower jaw.
+This is suitable for patients with receded or other mandible position abnormalities.
+It fixes a receded lower jaw.
 It allows the surgeons to move the lower jawbone forward or backwards, depending on the best adjustment and bite movement.

 This surgical treatment is recommended for those whose crooked jaw is caused by advancement or retraction of the chin.
-It helps to reposition your mandible into its proper position, thereby correcting the crooked jaw.
+It helps to reposition your mandible properly, thereby correcting the crooked jaw.

-This is a medical procedure that keeps your jaws closed for a while to fix a crooked jaw or to heal a broken or fractured jaw.
+This medical procedure keeps your jaws closed for a while to fix a crooked jaw or heal a broken or fractured jaw.

 Oral care during treatment

-Make sure to brush your teeth and floss daily, even throughout the treatment to enhance healthy, cavity-free teeth.
+Make sure to brush your teeth and floss daily throughout the treatment to enhance healthy, cavity-free teeth.

 Have You Tried Our Free e-Consultation Service?